Frequently Asked Questions (FAQ)

-The scientific network you will have access to and will help to strengthen further gives you excellent opportunities to establish yourself as a scientist.
+The scientific network you will have access to gives you excellent opportunities to establish yourself as a scientist.
 Furthermore, the PhD will prepare you to develop your own research ideas and hone your project management skills.
 If you decide against a career in academic research, your training to work at a high level in an interdisciplinary field will be an advantage in industrial R & D positions.

 We expect that employers will recognize the knowledge and skills you have acquired during the first phase, especially your strengths in working in an interdisciplinary environment.
 Employers will recognize a PhD as a high-level qualification, which prepares candidates for a scientific career in academia or industry.